// Finding answers to the month-long quest

-- Would it be an option to change the spots like every month and keep working as a graphic designer from the road? – HELL YEAH!!!!
+- Would it be an option to change the spots every month or so and keep working as a graphic designer from the road? – HELL YEAH!!!!

-- Is there something I could possibly make money off at some point in the future that I love to do even more than being a graphic designer? – Oh yes, sharing my passion which is kitesurfing: providing information around the sport, the spots and travel possibilities, helping them to advance and maybe even inspiring them in a way.
+- Is there something I could possibly make money off at some point in the future that I love to do even more than being a graphic designer? – Oh yes, sharing my passion which is kitesurfing: providing information about the sport, the spots, and travel possibilities, helping them to advance and maybe even inspiring them in a way.

 // The decision was accompanied by a lot of fears…

 I came back from the DNX event after the weekend and I was totally energized.
 Despite a significant lack of sleep – out of excitement – I finally had a clear goal.
 No matter how much I liked the people I was working with and the atmosphere at the agency, the desire to try living the unconventional lifestyle was stronger.
 Stronger than comfort, luxury, my dear friends and family at home, even stronger than the fear I had at that moment.